Macaulay2/homebrew-tap/README.md

 The formula from which the Macaulay2 bottle on this tap is built uses the [CMake build system](https://github.com/Macaulay2/M2/blob/master/M2/INSTALL-CMake.md).

-Before submitting a pull request, make sure that it satisfies Homebrew's syntax guidelines with `brew syntax mahrud/tap` and that the changed formula can be bottled by running:
+Before submitting a pull request, make sure that it satisfies Homebrew's style guidelines with `brew style Macaulay2/tap` and that the changed formula can be bottled by running:
 ```
-brew install --verbose --build-bottle mahrud/tap/<formula>
+brew install --verbose --build-bottle Macaulay2/tap/<formula>
 ```

 ## Bug Reports